Last week I ran my own content marketing prediction:

 But what the heck do I know?

 So I reached out to some friends.
-And I am very proud and honored to deliver these content marketing predictions for 2016 from the real experts.
+And I am very proud and honored to deliver these content marketing predictions for this year from the real experts.

-Joe Pulizzi – 2016 will be the year for content marketing M&A.
+Joe Pulizzi – this will be the year for content marketing M&A.

 We will start to see serious buying interest and activity from brands of all sizes in the purchasing of niche media and blogger sites.
 Yes, building an owned-media platform takes time, so some with short circuit the process and just buy the asset.